 Quinoa is one of the rare plant products that is a complete protein.
 This means that it has all 9 of the essential amino acids that your body needs to make important biochemicals such as hormones and neurotransmitters.
 (Note: they’re called “essential” amino acids because your body can’t make them on its own − you must get them from food sources.)

-For this tasty recipe you cook your quinoa in pure Bone Broth Protein powder, which ups the protein content significantly before using it to stuff the peppers.
+For this tasty recipe you cook your quinoa in plain Bone Broth Protein powder, which ups the protein content significantly before using it to stuff the peppers.
 Hint: You can also add a scoop the pure bone broth protein powder when cooking rice, couscous, or quinoa as a side dish.

 Bone broths are a good source of minerals and are rich in amino acids, especially glycine and proline.
 Glycine supports detoxification and is used by the body to make hemoglobin, bile salts, and other natural chemicals.
 Proline supports skin health, especially in combination with vitamin C. Bell peppers are a good source of vitamin C.

 While the recipe shows red bell peppers, feel free to substitute green peppers, yellow peppers, or orange peppers − or even use a variety of pepper colors for an extra pretty presentation.
 One important note is to use organic or no spray peppers whenever possible.
-Bell peppers are #11 on the Environmental Working Groups Dirty Dozen list of the produce with the highest pesticide residue.
+Bell peppers are #12 on the Environmental Working Groups Dirty Dozen list of the produce with the highest pesticide residue.
 By purchasing organic peppers, you’ll avoid consuming these harmful chemicals.